and4r1lh0/sh_vpnlist_checker/README.md

-### That module let Shadowsocks and Clash configurable network tunnel configs enparse by checking server port status.
+### This module let Shadowsocks and Clash configurable network tunnel configs enparse by checking server port status.
 #### It needs to install single dependency via: